 Requests for advice

-No individual outside the Executive Legal Subteam should send requests to law firms.
+No individual outside the Legal Executive Subteam should send requests to law firms.

 Law firms are to alert the Legal Executive Subteam of any requests made by individuals outside the Legal Executive Subteam.

 Only tasks assigned by memorandum will be subject for lawyers work.
 It is important that both law firms continue to follow the calls of the CCWG-Accountability and the discussion in the mailing lists as there might be important topics or questions raised over the different discussions that might provide context to the assignments made by the Legal Subteam.